-Eclipse-based tools for developer which is used to support the testing, modeling and debugging of processes.
+Eclipse-based tools for a developer which is used to support the testing, modeling, and debugging of processes.

-Use Remote API to process engine as a service.
+- Use Remote API to process the engine as a service.

-BPM generate a bridge among developers, business analysts and end users by proposing process management tools and features in such a way that satisfy the requirement of both business users and developers.
+- BPM generates a bridge among developers, business analysts, and end-users by proposing process management tools and features in such a way that satisfy the requirement of both business users and developers.
 Domain precise nodes can be persevered into the palette, helping the processes easily understandable by business users.

-jBPM supports adaptive and dynamic methods that needs flexibility to picturize difficult, real-life conditions that cannot simply be defined using a stiff procedure.
+- jBPM supports adaptive and dynamic methods that need the flexibility to picture difficult, real-life conditions that cannot simply be defined using a stiff procedure.
 This will help to control which parts of the process should be executed.

-jBPM is more than an isolated process engine.
-Many Complex business logic can be modeled as a arrangement of business processes with business rules and complex event processing. jBPM can be joined with the Drools project to develop one unified environment that combine these patterns where you model your business requirement as a grouping of processes, actions and guidelines.
+- jBPM is more than an isolated process engine.
+Much Complex business logic can be modeled as an arrangement of business processes with business rules and complex event processing. jBPM can be joined with the Drools project to develop one unified environment that combines these patterns where you model your business requirement as a grouping of processes, actions, and guidelines.

 Enterprise jBPM Features